 This is important as your rights commence (aside from statutory rights) commence from when the airline policy deems it to be an IRROP.

-American Airlines defines an IRROP as a delay or cancellation to a flight schedule up to 72 hours prior to the schedule departure.
+American Airlines defines an IRROP as a delay or cancellation to a flight schedule up to 72 hours prior to the scheduled departure.
 As such, anything outside this window would be classed as a schedule change which have their own rules.

 - Policy state that on domestic and international travel, passengers may “change continuing or return travel dates to maintain the original length of stay prior to the accommodation”.